Suburb overview

 Run the numbers on a Broadview property

-Create free account →Capital-growth expectations for Broadview are modest for 2026 — incomes 9% above the SA median of $80,964 and a population of 4,450 suggest gains will lag headline metro markets.
-Rental coverage runs at ~80% of the typical mortgage ($1,387/month rent vs $1,733/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 68/100 places Broadview in the upper-middle tier of Australian suburbs we profile, and overall investor sentiment is balanced heading into the second half of 2026.
+Capital-growth expectations for Broadview are modest for 2026 — incomes 9% above the SA median of $80,964 and a population of 4,450 suggest gains will lag headline metro markets.
+At the 2021 Census, rental coverage ran at ~80% of the typical mortgage ($1,387/month rent vs $1,733/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Broadview is balanced heading into the second half of 2026, based on its income, rent and mortgage profile relative to the South Australia median.

-Broadview scores 68/100 on our EquitySight investment framework — a good rating.
-That score is driven by a population of 4,450, median household income of $88,556/year and median weekly rent of $320.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Broadview suits you depends on your strategy, but the fundamentals are concrete: a population of 4,450, a median household income of $88,556/year and median weekly rent of $320.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Broadview are proximity to Adelaide (6 km), an above-state-median household income of $88,556/year, a dwelling mix that is 60% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Broadview are proximity to Adelaide (6 km), an above-state-median household income of $88,556/year, a dwelling mix that is 60% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Broadview has a usual resident population of approximately 4,450, compared with a South Australia suburb median of 3,699 — placing it in the upper half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.